 - Genetic testing is done as part of this study, prior to receiving the investigational gene therapy

-- Or if genetic testing has been completed previously, those results may be used if done by a certified laboratory
+- Or if genetic testing has been completed previously, those results may be used if done by a sponsor-approved laboratory

 This is not a complete list of study requirements.
 The study doctor will review all study related details and determine if you are eligible to participate.